raspibolt/raspibolt/guide/lightning/cln.md

 lightning-cli getinfo
 ```

+## Backup

+* It is at least recommended to backup the wallet file `hsm_secret` that you can find in CLN's data directory `home/cln/.lightning/bitcoin/`.
+* For more detailed information, please have a look at the official [docs](https://lightning.readthedocs.io/FAQ.html#how-to-backup-my-wallet) and RaspiBlitz' incredible [FAQ](https://github.com/rootzoll/raspiblitz/blob/dev/FAQ.cl.md#backups).

 ## Upgrade CLN

 * Upgrade CLN with care and follow the instructions on CLN repository completely to understand the changes.